-At 30 June 2017, 60% of non-casual employees were male, compared to 40% female.
-The percentage of female non-casual staff has been stable over the past five years, varying from 39.2% in 2012 to 40% in 2017.
+At 30 June 2018, 59.3% of non-casual employees were male, compared to 40.7% female.
+The percentage of female non-casual staff has been stable over the past six years, from 39.2% in 2012 to just over 40% for the first time in 2018.

 The percentage of female employees varies across the City.
-The City Life division has the highest percentage of female non-casual employees (72.3%), followed by City Engagement (66.4%).
-The City services division is predominantly male, with only 15.1% of female employees.
+The City Life division has the highest percentage of female non-casual employees (76.3%), followed by the Chief Operations Office division (62.2%).
+The City Services division is predominantly male, with only 14% of its workorce female employees.

-At 30 June 2017, the overall proportion of female employees performing managerial and supervisory roles at the City of Sydney was 44.8% as compared to 41.8% in 2014.
-This is higher than the overall population proportion of female employees at the City of 40%.
-The proportion of female employees at director level was 22%, at the business unit manager level it was 47.8% and at section manager level it was 48.2%.
+At 30 June 2018, the overall proportion of female employees performing managerial and supervisory roles at the City of Sydney was 49.7% as compared to 41.8% in 2014.
+This is higher than the overall percentage of female employees at the City (40.7%).
+The proportion of women at director level was